Two boys walking through woods are silhouetted against a light blue night sky.

 Though I clearly have my criticisms of this film, I won’t deny that I had a fun time watching it.

-The practical and visual effects that make up the vampires feel at once both very, appropriately, ‘70s and unique — a reminder, maybe, of the era of vampire stories King entered with “Salem’s Lot ” when it was published in 1975.
-And the coffins where the vampires rest … again, I won’t spoil, but I loved the revelation and the execution of this small part of the story.
+The practical and visual effects that make up the vampires feel at once both very, appropriately, ‘70s and unique.
+A reminder, maybe, of the era of vampire stories King entered with “Salem’s Lot ” when it was published in 1975.
+The coffins where the vampires rest … again, I won’t spoil, but I loved the revelation and the execution of this small part of the story.

 Profile of a person with two sharp vampire teeth screaming while covered with a transparent cloth.